• Skip to primary navigation

 the kunefe is cooked until golden brown

 Cook for another 8 to 10 minutes, until nicely browned, pressing firmly to keep the kunefe evenly flat.
 Remove the sahan pan from the heat and add the syrup (at room temperature).
-Garnish with chopped Pistachio nuts and serve immediately.
+Garnish with ground pistachio nuts and serve immediately.

 Driszzling sweet syrup on kunefe